MullerEsposito/edp-2025/contracts/StableCoin/readme.md

 ## 🧑‍💻 Author

-Developed for **MULLER NFT EDP Online 2025**
+Developed for **MULLER ESPOSITO**
-Created with ❤️ using Solidity, OpenZeppelin, and Chainlink.
+Created using Solidity, OpenZeppelin, and Chainlink.

 ---